-The development of robo-advisor tools and online investing platforms has made it possible for people to start investing without the prohibitive costs of traditional brokerage services.
-Gone are the days of paying 1.5% of your total investable assets to some schmuck wearing a tie.
+The development of Robo-Advisor tools and online investing platforms has made it possible for people to start investing without the prohibitive costs of traditional brokerage services.
+Gone are the days of paying 1.5% of your total investable assets to a random financial advisor.

-Personal finance tools and services are more accessible and less expensive than ever thanks to low—or even non-existent—management fees, and the internet.
+Personal finance tools and services are more accessible and less expensive thanks to low—or even non-existent—management fees, and the internet.

 As an investor, educating yourself about these platforms is critical to your financial health.
 As my old friend, Benjamin Franklin said,